 Naxal alert declared ahead of Bihar Elections 2020

-New Delhi, Oct 20: An Intelligence Bureau report has warned of a possible naxalite attack during the Bihar Assembly Elections 2020.
+New Delhi, Oct 20: An Intelligence Bureau (IB) report has warned of a possible naxalite attack during the Bihar Assembly Elections 2020.

 The naxalites are planning on an ambush on politicians and also security forces, an IB report prepared ahead of the elections says.
-The National Investigation Agency has filed an explosive chargesheet against in the Bhima Koregaon case.
+The National Investigation Agency (NIA) has filed an explosive chargesheet against in the Bhima Koregaon case.
 It has exposed the nexus between the naxalites and their sympathisers in the urban areas.

 Top officials tell OneIndia that the naxalites would look to carry out a major strike during the Bihar Elections to avenge the action by the NIA.